 Do you have any special company and/or community traditions?

 As part of growth and development, we send everyone to one to two conferences a year.
-This year five of us are going to ElixirConf and four of us are going to the React Conference in NYC.
+This year we attended and sponsored ElixirConf remotely, as well as attended the React Native EU Conference remotely.

 One of the things we’re most proud of is our effort to sponsor and produce grassroot events.
-In 2018 alone we sponsored 74 events.
+In 2019 alone we sponsored 56 events.
 We’ve been a longtime sponsor and supporter of Technical.ly’s events.
 We program and host on our own lineup of Meetups, including the Baltimore Elixir Meetup.
-And, we also hosted the Baltimore Women in Tech Micro-Grants Program and gave away $12,000 to women-led initiatives.
+And, we also recently gave away $13,000 to Black-led organizations in Baltimore and D.C.

 New jobs.
 Your inbox.
 Every week.
 Get it.